Custom Dental Crowns in Morristown, NJ

 Inlays And Onlays

 Sometimes, your dentist will use an inlay or onlay to restore your tooth instead of a dental crown.
-This is a common treatment option when:
+This is a common treatment option when damage to the tooth is not large enough for a crown or tooth damage isn’t minimal enough for a dental filling.

 Inlays: Inlays are an ideal alternative to dental fillings.
 They are considered a more conservative fix than dental crowns because they require less removal of the tooth structure.